AshHeart/medical-records-dlt/docs/OVERVIEW.md

 For detailed descriptions and roles of each of them refer the file `ACTORS.md`.

-### Data on BlockChains
+### Data on the Blockchain
-For detailed information about data stored on the chains refer files inside `docs/blockchain` folder..
+For detailed information about data stored on the chains refer files inside `docs/blockchain` folder.

+### Permissions
+Permissions are given to the user based on their role in the business or institution.
+An actor can interact with the blockchain based on the permissions given to them.
+Permissions are pre-specified and are enforced throughout the app and for the most part should not be changed.
+For detailed list of permissions given to each actor in the network, see `PERMISSIONS.md`.

+### The API, Front-end and P2P Network
+The API used, the front-end decisions and implementation of the peer-to-peer network are detailed in respective folders and files in `docs` folder.